cncf/tag-contributor-strategy/website/content/maintainers/templates/governance-subprojects.md

 ### What Else Is Required?

+This template assumes that you have already adopted the [Code of Conduct], added the CNCF-required [security practices], and added a [Scope section](../governance/charter/) to your README.

 The template also expects you to have a documented [Contributor Ladder], either based on our template or otherwise.
 If you do not, you will need to adopt that as well.